asiandevs/HSC_NSW_Physics_Chemistry_MathExt/2021_HSC_Chemistry_Solutions.md

     |
     CH₃
 ```
+**Issue:** This suggests oxidation of a tertiary alcohol to a carboxylic acid, which is not possible under normal conditions.

+**Correction needed:** The reaction pathway should be reconsidered:
+- Tertiary alcohols cannot be oxidized to carboxylic acids under normal conditions
+- The structure shown for compound C doesn't follow from compound A
+- Need to reconsider the reaction sequence or the starting material

 **(b) Reasons for using reflux (2 marks)**

 1. **Prevents loss of volatile reactants/products:** Reflux condenses vapors and returns them to the reaction mixture, preventing evaporation.